algosec/algosec-puppet/README.md

 ### Puppet Device

+#### Simple Usage
 To get information from the device, use the `puppet device --resource` command.
 For example, to retrieve available BusinessFlow applications on the AlgoSec server, run the following:

 `puppet device --resource --target local.algosec.com algosec_flow`

+__Note__: This will fetch all applications if no `managed_applications` were defined in the device config.
+Otherwise, only managed applications will be fetched.

-To create a application, write a manifest.
+To manage one application and it's flows, write a manifest.
 Start by making a file named `manifest.pp` with the following content:

 ```
 algosec_application { 'some-application':
   ensure => 'present',
+} -> algosec_flow {
+   'some-application/some flow name':
+     sources      => ['192.168.1.1', '10.0.0.1/16'],
+     destinations => ['192.168.2.2', '10.0.0.2/16'],
+     services     => ['HTTP', 'tcp/456'];
  }
 ```

+Once this manifest is executed, puppet will ensure that both this application exists and that the flow with this name defined within it with the attributes defined here.

 __Note__: The `algosec_application` resource currently support only name attribute.
 Wider support for other application attributes is planned.